IBM/event-streams/_11.1/01-about/03-producing-messages.md

 props.put("ssl.endpoint.identification.algorithm", "HTTPS");
 ```

-To send messages, you\'ll also need to specify serializers for the keys and values, for example:
+To send messages, you will also need to specify serializers for the keys and values, for example:

 ```
 props.put("key.serializer", "org.apache.kafka.common.serialization.StringSerializer");
 props.put("value.serializer", "org.apache.kafka.common.serialization.StringSerializer");
 ```

 Then use a KafkaProducer to send messages, where each message is represented by a ProducerRecord.
-Don\'t forget to close the KafkaProducer when you\'re finished.
-This code just sends the message but it doesn\'t wait to see whether the send succeeded.
+Do not forget to close the KafkaProducer when you are finished.
+This code just sends the message but it does not wait to see whether the send succeeded.

 ```
 Producer producer = new KafkaProducer<>(props);